Kelowna Regional Transit System

 Kelowna Regional Transit System is operated by Transdev, providing public bus transportation services in part of the central Okanagan Valley of British Columbia, Canada.

 Funding for the transit system is shared between the City of Kelowna, Regional District of Central Okanagan, District of Lake Country, City of West Kelowna, Westbank First Nation and BC Transit, while the planning and routing decisions are primarily made by Kelowna City Council.

 Kelowna Regional Transit was one of the first public transit systems in Canada to have double-decker buses, and the first in Canada to have hybrid buses on regular routes.
-The hybrid and double deckers buses have since been relocated to Victoria.
+The hybrid and double-decker buses have since been relocated to Victoria.

 Services

 Bus routes

 There are 29 regularly scheduled routes and a BRT service called RapidBus, connecting Westbank Centre Exchange, downtown Queensway Transit Exchange and UBC Okanagan Exchange.
-Also, there is one route operated by Vernon Regional Transit and one route operated by South Okanagan-Similkameen Transit System within Kelowna Regional Transit's operational area.
+Also, there is one route operated by Vernon Regional Transit and one route operated by South Okanagan-Similkameen Transit within Kelowna Regional Transit's operational area.